Pladifes/corporate-ghg-emissions-estimations/README.md

 <mark>Advanced_Model_training.ipynb</mark> This notebook provides a comprehensive overview of the code execution and allows you to test the pipeline with different parameters.

 Both notebooks are divided into two main sections:
-- Training with Unrestricted Features: This section utilizes a wide range of open and proprietary data sources to build the models and .
+- Training with Unrestricted Features: This section utilizes a wide range of open and proprietary data sources to build the models on.

-- Training with Restricted Features (Forbes Data): This section uses the same data sources but with fewer features, making it suitable for sharing the final dataset for open data (Forbes2000)
+- Training with Restricted Features (Forbes Data): This section uses the same data sources but with fewer features.

-<mark>Unrestricted features</mark> This section utilizes a wide range of open and proprietary data sources to build the models :
+<mark>Unrestricted features</mark> This section utilizes a wide range of open and proprietary data sources to build the models:

 - International Energy Agency (<b>IEA</b>) [GHG emission data from energy data](https://www.iea.org/data-and-statistics/data-tools/greenhouse-gas-emissions-from-energy-data-explorer), including free fuel mix carbon intensity data.
 - [<b>Ember</b> Yearly Electricity data](https://ember-climate.org/data-catalogue/yearly-electricity-data/), emissions associated with electricity géneration.